5 Written questions

 The two railroads that were joined together were the Central Pacific Railroad and the Union Pacific Railroad.

-What were some of the dangers of mining? → Since the towns grew quickly, there were no officers at first.
+What were some of the problems in Boom Towns? → Since the towns grew quickly, there were no officers at first.
 There were thieves, outlaws and dishonest gamblers that broke the law.

 What were some of the terms of the Homestead Act? → - It gave men who were at least 21 years old 160 acres of land.